C. Middle Life

 Pangaean animals had an unlimited range of latitude, so they could spread out to ideal locations all across the supercontinent.
 During the Paleozoic ice age, animals could migrate toward the tropics.
 When the climate was hotter, they could retreat toward the poles.
 In fact, during most of the Mesozoic, equatorial Pangaea was too hot and dry for most living things.

 What is remarkable is that all terrestrial animal life evolved together on the same landmass.
 The ancestors of today’s amphibians, reptiles, mammals and birds originated in Pangaea, so they were all shaped by the same environmental constraints.
 Eventually, the full diversity of Pangaean life was carried by continental drift in all directions.
 By the Jurassic Period, oceans were large enough to almost completely isolate the continents from one another.
 From that time forward, life on the various continents diverged on different evolutionary paths.

 Occasionally, Earth purges her life at exceptional rates.
 A mass extinction is a global event that terminates a major cross section of species or that hits some taxa particularly hard.
 Obviously, our ancestors survived every one.
 It might seem that a history of proto-human evolution could ignore the extinctions of foreign clades.
 But mass extinctions played an important role in shaping our lineage.
 By determining the course of who lived and who died, extinction events favored some animals over others.
 They exerted evolutionary pressures and opened up ecological opportunities when competing species failed.
 In other words, we are who we are because our ancestors had what it took to survive these extinctions – even when it was just dumb luck.

 Since a mass extinction is global, it usually involves the atmosphere and / or ocean.
 The Earth is changing constantly, just like living things.
 Sometimes the environment changes too rapidly for life to adjust.
 It need not be instantaneous.
-Each species goes extinct over many generations, as young adults fail to have enough offspring to replace their numbers.
-A mass extinction can occur gradually over thousands or millions of years, as populations gradually wither away.
+A mass extinction can occur over thousands or millions of years, as populations gradually wither away.